-What is a leadscrew?
+What is a leadscrew (lead screw)?

 Generally speaking, any threaded rod that is used to create linear motion could be considered a leadscrew… However… most people assume some level of accuracy and precision when they use the term “leadscrew”, making this a more precise component than a threaded rod you could buy at a hardware store.